Bira/octopus-carnival/_drafts/df-marksmanship.md

 seconds.
 Fast-Draw _without_ Quick-Reload would reduce this to 8.
 Each level of Quick-Reload would make a Fast-Draw success instead take 25% off the total reload time, to a minumum of 3 seconds.

+By the books, our gun-witch would lose the quick-firing competition by a wide margin.
+Even with sucess at Fast-Draw, she will only fire once every 4 seconds, allowing her to land 15 shots in that minute.
+There's not enough rolls in there for her to fail one in this time period, but if it did happen she'd take ten seconds to reload instead of 3, lowering her total by another 3 shots.

+Pyramid #3/36 doesn't include much that can make her fire any faster - its rationale is that Dungeon Fantasy guns make up for their lower fire-rate by having higher damage and longer range.
+The article's suggestion for Gunners who want to fire every turn is to carry a brace of 10 or so derringers instead of a single pistol, with Fast-Draw allowing them to fire one each turn and discard it (and do slightly less damage than a bow).
+Doing this would improve Layla's score only until she ran out of loaded guns, so it wouldn't allow her to catch up to her fellow contestants.

+All of this remains on the realistic side.
+Heroic Archer/Crossbowman give the other constestants acess to patently fantastical options to increase their rate of fire!
+Layla has Gunslinger, and that should help!
+How would our gun-witch fare if she had access to these options?

+If we port the quick-ready rule for use with guns, Layla could make a Guns-3 roll to ready the pistol instantly and fire every 3 seconds instead of 4.
+That would allow her to land 20 shots in that minute.
+Still not enough!

+Harsk has a cinematic benefit to his Quick-Reload perk, allowing him to reload a crossbow instantly.
+We could do something similar for Layla, and say Gunslinger would allow her to ignore the 3-second minimum time for black powder weapons.
+That would allow her to buy 4 levels of the perk and load her pistol instantly.

+Combining this two rules gets Layla making Fast-Draw and Guns rolls every turn, both at -3.